top of page

 Is it safe?

 HEMA is usually a safe activity, but like with any other martial art or contact sport, accidents can always happen.
 For this reason we try to ensure that our classes are conducted as safely as possible, and create a space in which everyone can train as safely as possible with each other.
-Most of the classes will have at least one person trained in First Aid.
+All of our instructors are First Aid-certified, along with a sizeable portion of our members.

 How fit do I have to be?